farmsmart/farmsmart-tools/README.md

+# Docker Files
+These Docker images are publicly hosted to Docker Hub

+### Building images and testing
 It is recommended to run these commands in a Linux machine

 1. Go into each folder and update the Dockerfile